aolsen0/LITSBotV2/README.md

 ## Improvements over v1

- - More readable code
+ - More readable code.
- - A single model for positional evaluation, trained to predict the highest/lowest evaluations (by itself) after 1 move.
-I hope this will work
+ - Better performance in computing which moves are legal in any position.
+This is impactful, as this constitutes most of the computation time during play outside of running ML models for positional evaluation.
- - Use torch.no_grad() during actual play
+ - Instead of having a suite of models for positional evaluation, each trained to predict the best value of the previous one after one move, have a single RL model to predict the score changes for the entire remainder of the game.
+This is much more stable across turns and thus does much better at maing the first move with the pie rule in play.
- - Train for longer
+ - Use torch.no_grad() during actual play.
- - C++ implementation of the game tree search.
-It is probably possible to do this efficiently enough to make the positional evaluation model obsolete.
+ - Train for longer.